-- □ The City MUST conduct a systematic assessment of commercial vacancy rates and commercial rent trends across the five boroughs.
-Currently, there is no consistent citywide data available; - □ My office will organize a roundtable with local business owners and stakeholders to learn more about why businesses are closing and how our office can be most helpful; - □ As a follow-up to the roundtable, we will explore conducting a more detailed on-line survey of local businesses, in order to learn more about their main product and markets, how long they have been in the neighborhood, their rent level, and what they feel their main challenges are; - □ I will continue to push for a comprehensive legislative package for small businesses that includes Commercial Rent Tax Reform and Support with Lease Negotiations.
+- My office will begin to meet with and gather data from landlords who have commercial vacancies, as well as commercial real estate brokers, to better understand the reasons for these vacancies; - ❑ We will also organize a roundtable with local business owners, BIDS and other stakeholders to learn more about why businesses are closing and how our office can be most helpful.
+We will explore conducting a more detailed on-line survey of local businesses, to get a better sense of their main product and markets, how long they have been in the neighborhood, their rent level, and what they feel their main challenges are.